basho-labs/ricon_operations_lab/labs/lab3.md

     * **Datbase name**  -- should remain **<span style="font-family:monospace">zabbix</span>**
     * **User**          -- needs to be changed to **<span style="font-family:monospace">zabbix</span>**
-    * **Password**      -- needs to be changed to **<span style="font-family:monospace">zabbix</span>** Once all configurations have been set, press the _Test connection_ button.
+    * **Password**      -- needs to be changed to **<span style="font-family:monospace">zabbix</span>** Once all configurations have been set, press the `Test connection` button, followed by `Next»`.
 4. Zabbix server details
     Nothing needs to be done.
 5. Pre-Installation summary